 Demographic factors were also taken into consideration in this study which suggested that Hispanic and Asian parents were found to be more worried about their kid being exposed to the threats mentioned above.
 White parents were found to be the least concerned whereas black parents in comparison were more concerned about safety issues with respect to their child.

 Socioeconomic status too had a role to play with how concerned parents were.
 Those belonging to a higher income range were less worried about their kid being exposed to such threats and parents who were educated and had a degree didn’t seem as concerned as those parents not being educated to the same extent with respect to meeting strangers online.

 The age of the child and gender also had a role to play.
 Parents of younger kids and girls were more concerned than parents having boys and older kids.
-The religious beliefs and gender of the parent didn’t have much of an impact on how concerned they were however those having moderate or more conservative beliefs did find their child exposure to pornography a more important issue than cyber bullying.
-In contrast those parents who were more liberal considered cyber bullying to be more of an issue than was pornography.
+The religious beliefs and gender of the parent didn’t have much of an impact on how concerned they were, however, those having moderate or more conservative beliefs did find their childhood exposure to pornography a more important issue than cyber bullying.
+In contrast, those parents who were more liberal considered cyber bullying to be more of an issue than was pornography.

 The study thus suggests that every parent has different concerns regarding their child’s safety online.
 Policies introduced to keep children safe on the internet however due to this reason may not be as effective as they do not take into consideration the various differences which exist between parents.